 If you feel that your data is not being managed in an appropriate manner, you can raise a concern with the Information Commissioner’s Office.
 You can also find general information from the ICO here: https://ico.org.uk/for-the-public

-We will review the policies and procedures of any third parties that we deal with, and ensure they are compliant with data protection laws.
+We will review the policies and procedures of any third parties that we deal with, and ensure they are GDPR compliant.

 14. Your Data Manager Contact at Compassion in World Farming

 - To request access to the personal data we hold about you: firstname.lastname@example.org

 By Post: The Data Manager, CIWF, River Court, Mill Lane, Godalming, GU7 1EZ, UK

 If you are requesting access to the personal data we hold about you, please provide details of the personal data you want to see and proof of your identity.